 Further practice with texturing

-Now that you have created a basic set of texture maps for a simple model, you can take what you have learned and develop our skills by tackling a model that has little or no procedural textures.
+Now that you have created a basic set of texture maps for a simple model, you can take what you have learned and develop your skills by tackling a model that has little or no procedural textures.
 For this last texturing activity, you need to create a set of texture maps for our spacecraft models.

 Texture your model that you completed earlier in the course.